-French Knot Stitch
+French knot Stitch

 The French knot is an embroidery technique in which the thread is knotted around itself in a specific way.
 This stitch has a reputation for being one of the most difficult, but I find it very simple, and I like to use it.
 Follow these simple tips, and you’ll love French knots as I do: